 Unlike credit card transactions, for Direct Debit payment methods such as ACH and SEPA, there's a delay during transaction completion/processing.

-The delay can be explained as follows.
 During transactions via payment methods such as ACH, the following steps are initiated:

 When the customer needs to be charged, Chargebee sends a request to the payment initiating entity.

 When the payment is successfully initiated, Chargebee creates a payment transaction with an In Progress status.